Determining the level of the pension contribution in different fields

 - the administrative expenses.

 The Ministry of Social Affairs and Health confirms the MEL contribution.
-The employee’s share is equivalent to that of the employee’s share under TyEL.
+The worker’s share is equivalent to that of the worker’s share under TyEL.

 Determining the YEL contribution

 The contribution under the Self-employed Persons’ Pensions Act (YEL contribution) is determined based on the average rates under TyEL.
 The Ministry of Social Affairs and Health confirms the basic YEL contribution each year.

 Newly self-employed get a reduction on their insurance contribution under YEL: 22 per cent for the first 48 months of self-employment.
 The reduction rate has varied over the years.
 Before 1992, small-scale employer’s got a reduction on their insurance contribution.

 The size of the YEL contribution has been linked to the TyEL contribution since the Self-employed Persons’ Pensions Act came into force in 1970.

 Determining the MYEL contribution

 The basic contribution rates under the Farmers’ Pensions Act (MYEL contributions) are the same as for self-employed persons insured under YEL.
 However, the contribution rate of persons insured under MYEL depend on their age as well as on their insured income from work.